AjinkyaBhave/CarND_P5_DetectVehicles/writeup_report.md

 The most time was spent in deciding the thresholds for the heat map and the prediction confidence, as well as the window scales, search regions, and overlap.
 These were critical in reducing the false positives to an acceptable number in the final implementation.
 The current pipeline still has a very small number of false positives (the single one in the video appears at ~48 secs just when the white car goes out of frame).
 Deciding the size of the queue over which to store the bounding boxes also took time to tune empirically.

+I am not happy with the accuracy of the bounding boxes in the current implementation.
+Time permitting, I would have liked to get a tighter overlapping region for each detected vehicle.
+I might do this later using the non-maximum suppression method for overlapping boxes.
+My pipeline is not robust to occluding vehicles and clubs the two bounding boxes together when one car overtakes the other.
+Currently there is a very transient false positive at the end of the video but I cannot guarantee that more will not occur on a different video or under different lighting conditions.
+Training the classifier on a more diverse dataset, possibly Udacity's, would mitigate this problem.

+The code does not run in real-time.
+To make it so, I would first investigate the OpenCV HOG detector, which is supposed to be an order of magnitude faster.
+I would also compare a deep learning approach like YOLO(2) which is much faster on GPU-based implementations.